Want Help Cracking FAANG?

 Time and Space Complexity

-The sliding window technique ensures that each character is added to and removed from the set at most once.
+The sliding window technique ensures that each character is added to and removed from the sliding window at most once.
 This results in a time complexity of O(n), where n is the length of the string.
-The space complexity is also O(n), since the set may store up to n unique characters in the worst case.
+The space complexity is O(1), since the length of counts is always 26, which does not change as the length of the input string s changes.

 Conclusion

-The “Longest Substring Without Repeating Characters” problem is an elegant demonstration of how sliding window techniques can be used to reduce time complexity from cubic to linear.
+The “Longest Repeating Character Replacement” problem is an elegant demonstration of how sliding window techniques can be used to reduce time complexity from exponential to linear.
 By keeping track of the characters dynamically and efficiently adjusting the window, we achieve both clarity and performance.
 This makes the solution highly scalable and applicable to real-time input processing such as streaming text or log data.

 Get Personalized Support at AlgoMap Bootcamp đź’ˇ